zenorocha/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/upgrades-and-updates/upgrading-from-liferay-commerce-1.1.x.md

 1. Navigate to the `${liferay.home}/patching-tool` folder.

-1. Verify that the fix pack has been applied:
+1. Verify that the fix pack has been applied by executing the following:
-    * Execute `./patching-tool.sh info`.
+    * Linux/Unix: `./patching-tool.sh info`
-    * For Windows users, run `patching-tool info`.
+    * Windows: `patching-tool info`

     ```
     Detailed patch list: